ahmedrijon/Flag-of-Bangladesh-Drawing-By-Opengl-In-C-/README.md

 # Flag-of-Bangladesh-Drawing-By-Opengl-In-C++
-Open the bangladesh named folder and then open "bangladeshflag.cbp" to run the program.
+Open the bangladesh named folder and then open "main.cpp" to run the program.